gschurck/gschurck.github.io/content/projects/Software Merger.md

 - Softwares are saved in a Neo4j graph database
 - Each software is linked in with softwares that have the closer features
 - Which ends with a knowledge graph of softwares similarity
-- Results are sorted according to the level of similarity, from one software to the other.
+- Results are a shortest path query sorted according to the level of similarity, from one software to the other.

 ![Graph](/bloom-visualisation.png)